Kyra Lambert: College career

 As a freshman with the Duke Blue Devils in 2015–2016, Lambert started in 23 of 32 games, averaging 6.2 points, 2.8 rebounds, 2.5 assists, and 1.1 steals per game.
 In the 2016–2017 season, she averaged 7.8 points, 3.7 rebounds, 3.5 assists, and 1.7 steals per game while starting in all 33 games.
 She tore her ACL in the first round of the 2017 NCAA Division I women's basketball tournament, ending her season and forcing her to miss the 2017–2018 season as well.
 She suffered another torn ACL before the 2018–2019 season and missed a second consecutive season.
 After graduating from Duke with a degree in cultural anthropology and environmental science, she returned to the Blue Devils as a graduate student in 2019–2020.
 Playing limited time early in the season as she continued to recover from her knee injury, she started in the final 21 games of the season, averaging 5.8 points, 3.3 rebounds, 1.7 assists, and 1.2 steals per game for the season.
 She obtained a master's degree in management studies from Duke in 2020.

 Lambert transferred to play for the Texas Longhorns for the 2020–2021 season.
 She started in 27 of 29 games, averaging 7.1 points, 3.0 rebounds, 3.1 assists, and 1.2 steals per game.
 The Longhorns advanced as far as the Elite Eight in the 2021 NCAA Division I women's basketball tournament.

 Professional career

+Overseas

-After finishing her college career, Lambert played for several professional basketball teams overseas, including Karşıyaka S.K. in Turkey, Slávia Banská Bystrica in Slovakia, Tauranga Whai in New Zealand, TTT Riga in Latvia, Toulouse Métropole Basket in France, and Olympiacos in Greece, winning a Greek A1 League championship with Olympiacos in 2025.
+After finishing her college career, Lambert played for several professional basketball teams overseas, including Karşıyaka S.K. in Turkey, Slávia Banská Bystrica in Slovakia, Tauranga Whai in New Zealand, TTT Riga in Latvia, Toulouse Métropole Basket in France, and Olympiacos in Greece, winning a Greek Women's Basketball League championship with Olympiacos in 2025.
 She was additionally named EuroCup's Guard of the Year.
-On August 12, 2025, Lambert was signed to Elitzur Ramla in Israel for the 2025–2026 season.
+Lambert played for Basket Lattes Montpellier Agglomération for the 2025–26 season of the Ligue Féminine de Basketball (LFB), averaging 7.8 points, 2.5 rebounds, 3.6 assists, and 1.0 steals per game; the team reached the league semifinals.
+She re-signed to Olympiacos for the 2026–27 season.

+WNBA

 Amid injuries to guards Caitlin Clark, Aari McDonald, and Sydney Colson, the Indiana Fever of the Women's National Basketball Association (WNBA) signed Lambert to a seven-day contract on August 14, 2025.
-She made her WNBA against the Connecticut Sun on August 17 and was released by the Fever on August 18.
+She made her WNBA debut against the Connecticut Sun on August 17 and was released by the Fever on August 18.

+Personal life

+Lambert became a naturalized citizen of Slovakia on September 23, 2025.